 Moss continued to work the points over the next few days and within a few weeks I was fully recovered with no recurrence of symptoms and only minimal scarring.”

 I do not share new information until I am satisfied of its significance.
-These incidents, especially the last one, convinced me of the potency of the four Poison Points, and so I have since, in all my seminars, shared these stories and the location of the four Poison Points.
-See chart above.
+These incidents, especially the last one, convinced me of the potency of the four Poison Points, and so I have since, in my seminars, shared these stories and the location of the four Poison Points.

 What is Poison?
 So many questions arise.